Vicki03/CW2025/README.md

 ---

 ## Compilation Instructions
 1. Clone or download the project from the GitHub repository.
 2. Open the project in IntelliJ IDEA (or any JavaFX-supported IDE).
+3. **If Maven does not load automatically**, manually import it:
+   - Right-click **`pom.xml` → “Add as Maven Project”**
+   - Wait for IntelliJ to download all dependencies.
+   - This step may be needed if IntelliJ does not auto-detect the Maven configuration.
-3. Ensure the following settings:
+4. Ensure the following settings:
     - **JDK Version:** 23
     - **JavaFX SDK:** correctly linked under Run Configuration using:
       ```
       --module-path "path/to/javafx-sdk-25/lib" --add-modules javafx.controls,javafx.fxml
       ```
-    - If using **Maven**, dependencies are already defined in the `pom.xml` file.
+    - Maven dependencies are already defined in the `pom.xml` file.
-4. Run the program using the Main class:
+5. Run the program using the Main class:
    `com.comp2042.Main`

+---

 ---